-The photographs are historically descriptive and documentary in nature.
+The North Carolina Collection began collecting photographs in 1929.
+Today, the North Carolina Collection Photographic Archives contains more than 3,000,000 items, from daguerreotypes to digital photographs.
+The photographs are descriptive and documentary in nature.
 They provide a visual record of North Carolina’s people, places, and events.
 Images exist for all 100 of the state’s counties.
-The photographic archives is also the major repository for historical images documenting the University of North Carolina at Chapel Hill.
+The photographic archives is also a major repository for historical images documenting the University of North Carolina at Chapel Hill.